 Areas of particular teaching interest: Professor Evergates: Greek and Roman history, literature, archaeology.
 No major is offered in this field.
 A minor in Classical Civilizations is available through the Department of History.
 See the History section for required courses.
-Communication Professor Sapora; Associate Professors Lemieux (Department Chair) and Meyer; Instructor Prell; Adjunct Lecturers Brannon, Slade, Flaherty, Pilachowski, and Beck-Shoup.
-Areas of particular teaching interest: Professor Sapora: linguistics, film history and criticism; Professor Lemieux: interpersonal communication, health communication, quantitative research methods; Professor Meyer: gender, language and discourse, intercultural; Professor Prell: Computer-mediatedcommunication (CMC), social construction of technology, democracy and CMC, new media.
+Communication Professor Sapora; Associate Professors Lemieux (Department Chair) and Meyer; Assistant Professor Slade; Adjunct Lecturers Brannon, Villani, Flaherty, Pilachowski, and Beck-Shoup.
+Areas of particular teaching interest: Professor Sapora: linguistics, film history and criticism; Professor Lemieux: interpersonal communication, health communication, quantitative research methods; Professor Meyer: gender communication, language and discourse, intercultural communication; Professor Slade: television and film production, script writing, and film analysis.
 The discipline of Communication attempts to explain how messages arise from change, enable choice, and bind communicators together in relationships.
 The communication paradigm provides explanations for a wide range of social phenomena evident in mediated and interpersonal events.
 The faculty's objective is to graduate seniors who are well trained in thought and argument, who can view problems from many points of view and negotiate common solutions, who can express themselves clearly and with conviction in writing and in speech, and who have spent time contemplating the nature of communication-in short, graduates who understand what communication is and who can themselves communicate well.
 Other Educational Options in Communication: Minors in Communication, Film and Video Studies.
-Please see the Dual Major section starting on page 184 for dual majors with Art, English, Foreign Languages, Sociology, or, Theatre Arts.
+Please see the Dual Major section starting on page 190 for dual majors with Art, English, Foreign Languages, Sociology, or Theatre Arts.
 Departmental Honors Awarding of honors is determined by the Communication Department faculty.
 All courses are four credits unless otherwise noted.
 BASIC MAJOR (44 HRS.)
 COM 1102 Interpersonal Communication COM 1103 Mass Communication COM 2203 Quantitative Research Methods (2 cr.)
 COM 2204 Qualitative Research Methods (2 cr.)
 STA 2215 Elementary Statistics for Social Science COM 4594 Senior Seminar Three additional four-credit courses in Communication at the 3000 level or above.
 Internships do not apply.
 Three courses chosen from:

-COM 1110 Public Speaking COM 2250 Television Production
+COM 1110 Public Speaking

+COM 2250 Television Production
-CSC 1106 Fundamentals of Computing I

 ENG 2204 Journalism II

-ENG 2206 Creative Writing - Poetry or

 ENG 2207 Creative Writing - Fiction

 ENG 2208 Advanced Composition

 ENG 2212 Professional Communication

+ENG 3307 Writing in Digital

+Environments

 STA 2216 Statistical Methods

 THE 1113 Acting

 THE 3328 Playwriting

 MINOR IN COMMUNICATION (24 HRS.)

 COM 1102 Interpersonal Communication

 COM 1103 Mass Communication

 COM 1110 Public Speaking

 COM 2203 Quantitative Research Methods (2 cr.)

 COM 2204 Qualitative Research Methods (2 cr.)

 STA 2215 Elem.
 Statistics for Social Science One additional four-credit course in

 Communication at the 3000 level or above.
 Internships do not apply.

 MINOR IN FILM AND VIDEO STUDIES (24 HRS.)

-COM 1131 Basic Film and Videotape Production or COM 2265 Television Production
+COM 2250 Television Production

 COM 3330 Film Analysis

 Plus two courses from:

-COM 3332 Television Analysis and Criticism
+COM 3332 Television Analysis and

+Criticism

 COM 3333 Fiction into Film

 COM 3334 Semiotics of Photography and Film

 Plus two courses from: